geektechniquestudios/JavaHangman/Hangman/ReadMe.txt

 //Created by Terry Dorsey//
-This project was written for my java class.

 	The current version of this software is 1.0
 	The philosophy of the versioning is based around the core functionality being complete,